gyngwon/spotify-ETL-AWS/README.md

 ## Objective

-The objective of this project is to build a fully automated data pipeline that extracts data from the Spotify API, transforms it for analysis, and loads the transformed data into Amazon S3.
+This project aims to build a fully automated data pipeline that extracts data from the Spotify API, transforms it for analysis, and loads the transformed data into Amazon S3.
 The data is then queried using Amazon Athena, with AWS Glue managing cataloging and metadata.

 ## Architecture Overview

 <img width="732" alt="architecture" src="https://github.com/user-attachments/assets/a449274d-a109-4173-8087-89e7afb8c9c2">

-The architecture of this project includes the following components:

-- **Search**
-- **Write**
-- **Sign Up**
-- **Sign In**

-Below is an overview of the tools and services used in the project:

 - **S3 (Simple Storage Service):** Used to store raw and transformed data.
 - **Lambda:** Serverless compute service used to run Python code for data extraction and transformation.